 Accepted language combinations

 - AB for English and French exclusively, provided that the candidate’s level in his/her B language is nearly equivalent to that of his or A language,

-- ABC, ABBC, ACCC or any other richer combination; in this case, English and French, still required, can be A, B or C languages.
+- ABC, ABB, ABCC, ACCC or ACCCC, in which case English and French are still required but can be A, B or C languages.

 Let us help you build a rewarding career

-At ISIT, we are committed to helping our Master in Conference Interpreting students develop a career vision that will open doors and secure rewarding jobs, a priority overseen by the school’s Careers Service.
+At ISIT, we are committed to helping our Master’s in Conference Interpreting students develop a career vision that will open doors and secure rewarding jobs, a priority overseen by the school’s Careers Service.